-As of October 10th, 15 of the 18 lambs have died.
-Early in the summer there were a few predations, one mountain lion and one coyote, accidents, and unknown mortalities, however most of the mortalities have been due to pneumonia (Figure 6).
-After the first pneumonia death, that was the only cause of mortality we observed (Figure 7).
+Early in the summer there were a few predation events, one mountain lion and one coyote, accidents, and unknown mortalities, however most of the mortalities thereafter were associated with pneumonia (Figure 6).
+After the first pneumonia death, that was the only cause of mortality we observed (Figure 7) until November.
+The last lamb died from predation in February but had symptomatic pneumonia as well.
 Pasturella multocida has been associated with most of the pneumonia deaths.
 The pneumonia deaths have varied from slow to rapid progression.
 Lambs suffering from slow progression were very emaciated, while the latter were in relatively good body condition.
-The pneumonia deaths occurred between 29 and 78 days old (Figure 7).
-The two remaining lambs in the Dubois herd were the last two born.
+The pneumonia deaths occurred between 29 and 131 days old (Figure 7).

 Figure 7.
-Timeline of birth and death dates for all lambs captured in 2019.
-Solid and dashed lines indicate the Dubois and Jackson herds, respectively.
+Timeline of birth and death for all lambs captured in 2019.